ivanov/ipython-vimception/README.md

 [ ] allow going between cells independent of which character you're on

 [ ] shift-J on the last line should join cell below

+[ ] standardize on a post-load function that vimception will call to allow for
+    further customization.